| Tuva

 from the north and Nogan-Khol from N.E.
 We were taken there the day before by a

 local man my age (31) named Ezir-ool (eagle boy).
+On the way here we found

 the wild berry of the day, strawberry in abundance and learned how to chew pine